Travel Notes: North America - United States - Alaska Travel Notes.

 Sometimes called the Last Frontier, Alaska really is on the boundary of the edge; where superlatives abound.

-Alaska Information
+Mapping Alaska

 Alaska gets its name from the Aleut word for mainland.